The Hydro Majestic Hotel 2014 – The Next Generation Begins

 The team philosophy is mindful of the past but always has an eye to the future, to ensure the hotel continues to live well beyond current generations.
 Our alterations choose to borrow from the existing structures, enhance the old and provide a feeling of total renewal.

 The vision for the rejuvenation is to continue the Hydro Majestic's unique and eclectic combination of architectural styles; where additions made to the hotel over the past hundred years reflect time and place.
 Architect Ashkan Mostaghim of Mostaghim &Assoc has created a series of magnificent new additions for Stage One and Stage Two of the development.
-The Mark Foy Pavilion and the new Belgravia and Mark Foy Wings add the 21st century layer to this famous Australian landmark – with absolute style and reverence for the staged form that is the Hydro Majestic.
+The Hydro Majestic Pavilion and the new Belgravia and Mark Foy Wings add the 21st century layer to this famous Australian landmark – with absolute style and reverence for the staged form that is the Hydro Majestic.

 International interior designer Peter Reeve of CRD will create luxurious, new, and historically-inspired interiors which reference the past and fold into the present with absolute luxe.
 They will work to harness the atmosphere and mood of the Hydro Majestic with a range of carpets and rich textiles based on period influences, timbers and stones, referencing the austere beauty of the Edwardian, the generosity of the Art Nouveau of the Belle Époque and moments of Art Deco.